openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 #### Variation and form factor considerations [optional]

-_TODO @JoaoBraveCoding replace HackMD with ADR once we have the link_

 The workflow above describes the default configuration for MCOA, however, it will also support deploying for both logs and traces multiple collectors.
-This is described in more detail in [HackMD](https://hackmd.io/aBUzPTEZRuCPp_kZqm4x2A)
+This is described in more detail in the [ACM-DDR-025: Multi-cluster Observability Addon](https://docs.google.com/document/d/1Yha0IvwmTOzc3HMqG0gj9edRjlPIzIAwvotIFqCBJ9E/edit#heading=h.pcdmckal8d53) document.

 ### API Extensions

-_TODO @JoaoBraveCoding replace HackMD with ADR once we have the link_

 With the introduction of MCOA we will extend the `MultiClusterObservability` resource with a new set of fields under an optional field called `capabilities`.
 The capabilities is the user's expression on which of the supported observability data collection and storage methods is desired to be used across the fleet.
-More detail in [HackMD](https://hackmd.io/aBUzPTEZRuCPp_kZqm4x2A)
+More detail in [ACM-DDR-025: Multi-cluster Observability Addon](https://docs.google.com/document/d/1Yha0IvwmTOzc3HMqG0gj9edRjlPIzIAwvotIFqCBJ9E/edit#heading=h.pcdmckal8d53) document.

 ### Implementation Details/Notes/Constraints [optional]